Erikvl87/docker-languagetool/README.md

 docker run --rm -p 8010:8010 erikvl87/languagetool
 ```

 This will pull the `latest` tag from Docker Hub.
 Optionally, specify a [tag](https://hub.docker.com/r/erikvl87/languagetool/tags) to pin onto a fixed version.
 These versions are derived from the official LanguageTool releases.
-Updates to the Dockerfile for already published versions are released with the `dockerupdate-X` postfix in the tag.
+Updates to the Dockerfile for already published versions are released with a `-dockerupdate-{X}` postfix in the tag (where `{X}` is an incremental number).

 ## Using the Dockerfile
 ```